m1griffin/arrayfunc/README.rst

 Performance
 ===========

-Performance will vary depending on the function, operation, array data type used, and whether overflow checking is enabled.
+Average performance increase on x86_64 Ubuntu with GCC is 100 times faster than native Python.
+Performance will vary depending on the function, operation, array data type used, and whether overflow checking is enabled, with the performance increase ranging from 50% to 500 times.

-Average performance increase for amap is 80 times faster than native Python.
-Functions other than amap, starmap, and acalc average is 50 times faster  than native Python.
-However, some functions and operations may be more than 200 to 300 times faster than native Python.
+Other platforms show similar improvements.

-Detailed performance figures are listed in the documentation.
+Detailed performance figures are listed in the full documentation.

 ---------------------------------------------------------------------